 You don’t have to give all written answers – you could work in a combination of images, video, and text to educate your readers and warm them up to you personally.
 Below is an example from PopSugar which shows how to do a proper crunch in a video, and then has some text below with additional information.

-Here are a few benefits to doing this on your website:
+Here are a few benefits to doing this type of marketing for personal trainers on your website:

 - The traffic is easier to get.
 By focusing on these long, specific questions with your content – you have less competition.
 You could do content about proper ways to do workouts, review certain workout routines, working out for different situations, like pregnant women or the elderly, etc. We call these specific search terms long tail keywords, and suggest that you focus on them early and often with your content.